-Boulder officials will hold press conference on investigation of supermarket rampage that left 10 dead

-On Monday, a 21-year-old suspect opened fire at a King Soopers grocery store, killing a police officer and three employees, among others.
+At news conference, Boulder officials say they are still looking for a motive in the shooting

+Boulder and University of Colorado police officers charged into the store “very, very quickly,” and “their actions saved other civilians from being killed,” he said.

+Dougherty and Herold said that one of the officers who responded to the scene shot Alissa the leg, and that officer has been put on administrative leave, which is standard procedure in Boulder.
+The pair said the officer’s actions are being reviewed by a team of experts.

-Ahmad Al Aliwi Alissa, the suspected gunman, appeared in court for the first time Thursday, where a judge ruled that he would be held without bail.
+Alissa appeared in court for the first time Thursday, where a judge ruled that he would be held without bail.

 Alissa’s lawyers asked to delay the next status hearing in the case for two to three months, saying “we cannot do anything until we are able to fully assess Mr. Alissa’s mental illness.”